mariyaniliev/ERP-App/README.md

 ## Available Scripts

-When you install all needed packages with:
+When you install all needed packages:

 ### `npm install`